Dumspy/burger-concept/README.md

-# A simple website for review burger places
+# A simple website for reviewing burger places